mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-editor.md

 ### Code Window

-This is where all the typing goes on and the grand dieas you have come to life.
+This is where all the typing goes on and the grand ideas you have come to life.

-This is very similiar to the Rhino.Ptyhon script editor.
+This is very similar to the Rhino.Ptyhon script editor.
 Simply type in the statements.

 #### Importing modules

-Normally a script will start with `import` statments.
+Normally a script will start with `import` statements.
 The editor will autocomplete the modules which are available.
 Note: some modules may not autocomplete but still be available.